luontola/tdd-mooc/data/1-tdd.md

 Ask yourself: What is the next most important thing, which the system *does not* yet do? [[1]](https://dannorth.net/introducing-bdd/)

-Stop thinking about HOW your software works.
-Instead, specify WHAT your software does - from the point of view of its user (a human or the code that calls it). [[2]](https://www.youtube.com/watch?v=gXh0iUt4TXA)
+Stop thinking about _HOW your software works_.
+Instead, specify _WHAT your software does_ from the point of view of its user. [[2]](https://www.youtube.com/watch?v=gXh0iUt4TXA&t=380s)

 When writing the first test, it helps to start small and simplify the problem: Where to start writing a sudoku solver?
 Solving a 1×1 sudoku. [[3]](https://www.infoq.com/presentations/responsive-design/)

 ### Test names should be sentences

 The test names should be sentences which describe what the system should do - its behavior.
+Think of them as a specification of what your software does.

 Thought exercise: All production and test code has disappeared.
 The only thing remaining is the test names.
 Can someone reimplement the system, so that it will do pretty much the same things as before?

-When a test fails, look at the name of the test.
+When a test fails, look at the name of the test - the behavior that it defines.
 There are three possibilities:

 - The system has a bug.
 Fix the implementation.
 - The behavior is still needed, but the test needs updating.
 Change the test.
 Think of how to decouple the test from unrelated behaviors, to have fewer unwanted test failures.